Raum (king): Raum the Old

-The first King Raum is son of the eponymous first king of Norway, King Nór and Queen Hedda (Höððu).
-The second Raum is the first King Raum's and Queen Bergdis' grandson through their son Jötunbjörn the Old.
-The second Raum is by all probability King Raum the Old.
+The descendants of each of these children are briefly listed, with the exception that the lineage of Hauk is replaced by the lineage of Höð (they are likely intended to be the same individual under different names).

+Neither King Raum mentioned so far is explicitly identified as Raum the Old, and both of them have their own identified sets of children that are not the same as the listed sons of Raum the Old.
+However, there is also no inconsistency within the text with Raum the Old being identified with either above-mentioned King Raum.

+The second Raum may be King Raum the Old.
 In Hversu Noregr byggðist, as well as other sagas, such as Örvar Odd's saga, the cognomen inn gamli - the Old - refers to the person's longevity, not as in the elder or younger of two.
-Quite specifically the cognomen inn gamli refers to a certain capability of death-defiance acquired by certain sacrifices (bloþ), typically lasting for three hundred years (signifying 360 years as hundred in Norse meant 120, not 100).
+Quite specifically the cognomen inn gamli refers to a certain capability of death-defiance acquired by certain sacrifices (blót), typically lasting for three hundred years (signifying 360 years as hundred in Norse meant 120, not 100).
 This is explained in the saga itself.
 At least three kings in this and other sagas has acquired this cognomen explicitly this way: